 I am a fifth-year Economics Ph.D. student at UCLA.
-My research interests are in macroeconomics and industrial organization.
+My research interests are in Macroeconomics and Industrial Organization with a focus on Production Networks.

 Working Papers